On Purpose London April 2016 Fellow, now Managing Director at Hubbub Enterprise

 How did you go about making the shift?

-I joined the On Purpose Associate scheme, which changed my life!
+I joined the On Purpose Associate Programme, which changed my life!

 It’s set up to help people like me who want to make a big jump.
 Associates work in two different social enterprises for six months each, and gain real on-the-job experience.
 On Friday afternoon there’s training with your cohort of 15–20 peers, which could be on anything from storytelling to finance.
 Plus there’s a strong personal development aspect to the programme.
 I really benefited from my two mentors and my coach throughout the year.
 And along the way you can’t help but make new contacts and explore new ideas outside of the scheme itself.